-- We have tested the design and implementation of controls in relation to journals and accounting estimates. - We have made inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments. - We have used Spotlight data analytics tools to test a sample of journals, based upon identification of items of potential audit interest.
+- We are testing the design and implementation of controls in relation to journals and accounting estimates. - We have made inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments. - We are using Spotlight data analytics tools to test a sample of journals, based upon identification of items of potential audit interest.
 Our analysis has covered all journals posted in the year.